 Miss Honey – Matilda The Musical

-‘Maybe this is cheating, but for me, Miss Honey is the West End’s best ‘mum’.
+“For me, Miss Honey is the West End’s best mum.
 She believes in Matilda to such an extent that she puts aside her own fears to stand up for her.
-She nurtures and encourages Matilda far more than the child’s own parents, assuring her that she is special and that her extraordinary intelligence is nothing to be ashamed of – the total opposite of what Matilda is used to hearing!
-Her love for Matilda, as well as her capability as a teacher, is even more admirable in the knowledge that she hasn’t experienced much love herself.’
+She nurtures and encourages Matilda far more than her parents, assuring her that she is special and that her extraordinary intelligence is nothing to be ashamed of – the total opposite of what Matilda is used to hearing!
+Her love for Matilda, as well as her capability as a teacher, is even more admirable in the knowledge that she hasn’t experienced much love herself.”

 Sarabi – Disney’s The Lion King